IRNAS/irnas-guidelines-docs/docs/developer_guidelines.md

 ### JavaScript/TypeScript 🇯🇸 / 🇹🇸

 #### General guidelines
-- Use `yarn` instead of `npm` package manager:
+- Using `yarn` instead of `npm` package manager is preferred:
   - `yarn add <package_name>` instead of `npm install <package_name>`,
   - `yarn add --dev <package_name>` instead of `npm install --save-dev <package_name>`,
   - `yarn create` instead of `npx`.
-- Use templates for React or RN when creating a new project.
+- It is suggested to start a new project by using templates for React or RN (React Native).
 - Typescript usage is recommended.

 #### Coding standard